apnadkarni/blt/man/datatable.rst

 *tableName* **column extend** *numColumns* ?\ *switches*...\ ?

   Extends the table by one of more columns.
-If *numColumns* is not present then new 1 column is added.  ?Switches? can be any of the following:
+If *numColumns* is not present then new 1 column is added.  *Switches* can be any of the following:

   **-labels** *list*
     Specifies the column labels for the new columns.